 Each wine was introduced by Sommelier Jesse Libby, with plenty of time for questions, discussion, and honest feedback.
 Libby engaged with everyone at our table, from true oenophiles to neophytes such as myself, with no inquiry being too silly.
 “It’s fun for us to showcase wines off the beaten path and pour ones that guests wouldn’t typically order on their own," he says.
 "Our goal is to expand their palate and introduce them to familiar styles of wine from unfamiliar places."

 His selections ranged in price from around $50 to $150 per bottle and featured wines from California, Oregon, Tasmania, Australia, France, and Argentina.

 Our meal was overseen and presented by Sous Chef Alex Swecker.
 From crisped prosciutto and melt-in-your-mouth pork belly to an earthy pork ragout accented with black truffles and a schnitzel-style pork cutlet, the meal was creative and delicious.
 "We research each theme to gather ideas for the dishes, then create classic preparations with a modern twist.
 For the pinot and pork dinner, we used local ingredients, such as Palisade peaches with the pork belly, basil in the pesto sauce, and squash blossoms with the pork cutlet," says Swecker.
 "We have great relationships with many local farms and want to use fresh, local ingredients whenever we can."

-Swecker also handled my gluten free request (made in advance) without hesitation.
-While pork and pinot noir isn't a surprising coupling, some of the other Ajax Wine Dinners have cast aside standard pairings in order to explore more unique food and wine combinations.
-Upcoming pairings include: The New South America and Peruvian Cuisine, Chablis and Mediterranean Cuisine, and Syrah and Colorado Lamb.
+Swecker also handled my gluten-free request (made in advance) without hesitation.
+While pork and pinot noir isn't a surprising coupling, some of the other Ajax Wine Dinners have cast aside standard pairings in order to explore other food and wine combinations.
+Upcoming pairings include new South American and Peruvian cuisine, chablis and Mediterranean cuisine, and syrah and Colorado lamb.